On a Generalization of Wasserstein Distance and the Beckmann Problem to Connection Graphs: Introduction and Related Work

-It so happens that whenever one is working on an undirected graph whose underlying metric is given by shortest-path distance, the Kantorovich problem coincides with the minimum cost flow problem as defined between the corresponding probability measures (for a proof and discussion, see \cite{PC-19}).
+It so happens that whenever one is working on an undirected graph whose underlying metric is given by shortest-path distance, the Kantorovich problem coincides with the minimum cost flow problem as defined between the corresponding probability measures (for a proof and discussion, see~\cite{PC-19}).
 In other words, one has:

-\old{Pursuant to work in GM-96 in the case of probability measures on $\R^d$ and detailed inES-18 in the case of graphs, an alternative formulation toeq:earth-movers-distance based on a dynamic, or flow-based approach can be expressed in the Beckmann formulation of the optimal transport problem:}

-Here the variable $J$ represents a signed flow along each edge, and the constraint $\old{\operatorname{div}(J)}BJ = \alpha - \beta$ ensures that the flow $J$ transports mass from $\alpha$ to $\beta$.
+Here the variable $J$ represents a signed flow along each edge, and the constraint $BJ = \alpha - \beta$ requires that the flow $J$ transport mass from $\alpha$ to $\beta$.
 The advantage of using this formulation lies in the fact that the graph $G$ inherently captures the local connectivity structure of the underlying metric space.
-Consequently, a full coupling $U$ contains redundant information, and thus its computation is unnecessary.
-Mass transport is naturally restricted to occur between adjacent vertices along edges, rather than involving teleportation between distant nodes.
-As a result, when dealing with a sparse graph $G$, optimizing over the flow $J$ reduces the complexity of the problem compared to the Earth Mover's Distance equation (\cref{eq:earth-movers-distance}).
-There exist a number of efficient algorithms for solving either (\cref{eq:earth-movers-distance}) directly, or a regularized version of the problem, efficiently, including \cite{ES-18, li2016fast, li2018parallel, liu2021multilevel, gao2022master}.
+There exist a number of efficient algorithms for solving either~\cref{eq:earth-movers-distance} directly, or a regularized version of the problem, efficiently, including~\cite{ES-18, li2016fast, li2018parallel, liu2021multilevel, gao2022master}.